c3s-applications/hello-world-mui/README.md

-# HELLO-WORLD application
+# HELLO-WORLD Material UI application

-This repo contains a boiler plate application with the github actions setup to deploy on the CADS
+This repo contains a boiler plate Material UI application with the github actions setup to deploy on the CADS

 ## Create the application